-- Studying at Uni – how your learning experience will change
+- Studying at Uni and No detriment - how your learning experience is different

-- Living in private accommodation – how to stay safe in shared houses and flats in the city
+- Living in halls and private accommodation - how to keep safe in halls of residence and shared houses and flats in the city

-- Borrow a laptop for online study – how to get help if you can't afford a laptop to study at home
+- Borrow a laptop for online study and University Support Fund - how to get help if you can't afford a laptop or are facing financial hardship

 Frequently Asked Questions

-There are two testing sites on campus, one for students without symptoms at Milldam courtyard and one for students with symptoms at Eldon car park to help track coronavirus cases.
-Read Coronavirus Testing for Students for details of the free tests.
+There are two testing sites on campus, one for students without symptoms and one for students with symptoms.
+Read more on Coronavirus Testing for Students for details of the free tests.

 If you need to self isolate because you’ve tested positive for coronavirus, have coronavirus symptoms, have been contacted through NHS Test and Trace, or have to quarantine after travelling to the UK, we can support you.
 We can offer you a free 3 day food parcel and advice on ordering in supplies.
 Read more about self-isolation support for students.